Antidepressants During Pregnancy and Breastfeeding

 Kimmel M, Meltzer-Brody S. Safety of infant exposure to antidepressants and benzodiazepines through breastfeeding.
 UpToDate.

-Roca C. Depression.
-Office on Women's Health.
-OASH.
+Roca C. Depression, Office on Women's Health, OASH.

 Stewart D, Vigod S. Antenatal use of antidepressants and risk of teratogenicity and adverse pregnancy outcomes: Selective serotonin reuptake inhibitors (SSRIs).
 UpToDate.